Texas Marijuana Laws

 As of 2024, Texas is yet to legalize recreational marijuana.
 However, in 2019, the state Legislature passed HB 1325, which gives Texans the ability to cultivate and possess hemp.
 The use or possession of cannabis in Texas with a concentration of more than 0.3% THC is still considered illegal in Texas.
 Carrying more than 4 ounces of marijuana in any circumstance or possessing more than 2 to 4 ounces in a Drug-Free Zone is a felony offense in Texas.

 A number of cities in Texas tried decriminalizing marijuana to mixed results.
-Lubbock is putting a decriminalization initiative on the ballot in the May 2024 special election.
-San Antonio voters, however, rejected marijuana decriminalization at the ballot in 2023, likely because the question was bundled with abortion decriminalization.
+Lubbock put a decriminalization initiative on the ballot in the May 2024 special election.
+However, 65% of voters rejected this proposal.
+San Antonio voters also rejected marijuana decriminalization at the ballot in 2023, likely because the question was bundled with abortion decriminalization.

 The Texas Legislature introduced several bills that work to regulate and reform marijuana in the 2021 legislative session.
 The most notable is the one that seeks to expand the state's low-THC medical cannabis program, code-named HB 1535.
 It was signed into law by Governor Greg Abbot and went into effect on September 1, 2021.
 This bill increases the current 0.5% THC cap on medical marijuana to 1%.
 It also expanded the medical cannabis program to include post-traumatic stress disorder (PTSD) and all forms of cancer in addition to existing qualifying medical conditions.
 Others include: